streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

 ### Troubleshooting

-    SPARK_01 - Specified class: 'com.streamsets.spark.CustomTransformer' was not found in classpath
+    SPARK_01 - Specified class: 'com.streamsets.spark.scala.CustomTransformer' was not found in classpath

 If you see the above error message, check all the steps in [Installing a Spark Transformer](#installing-a-spark-transformer) above.
 If it still doesn't work, feel free to reach out for help on the [sdc-user Google Group](https://groups.google.com/a/streamsets.com/d/forum/sdc-user) or [our community Slack team](https://groups.google.com/a/streamsets.com/d/forum/sdc-user).